-The Sangoma Chenin Blanc is a Liberty Wines' creation where we are trying...
+The Sangoma Chenin Blanc is a Liberty Wines creation in which we are...

-to make the best wine from grapes native to their country.
+trying to make the best wine from native grapes.
 Our aim with the Chenin Blanc was to produce an excellent example of the variety, not by buying excess wine on the bulk market, but by taking a contract on an old vineyard of gnarled vines.
 As a result, we have paid a higher price for the grapes but are confident that this shows in the quality of the wine.
-We eschewed oak, as we had every confidence in the quality of the fruit we were working with, as well as the skill of our winemaker to capture this fruit in the finished wine.
+It is unoaked as we had every confidence in the quality of the fruit we were working with, as well as the skill of our winemaker to capture this fruit in the finished wine.

 The grapes are grown on 30 hectares of dry land, bush trained vines at 500 metres above sea level.
 The vineyards are located on a variety of different facing slopes with Koffieklip and sandy loam soils.
 The vines are an average of 25 years old and yields are eight tonnes per hectare.